 We stop to light a fire at one of the Alta Valley’s many rustic shelters, or at GLØD HQ when we return, and enjoy snacks/a light meal and tea/coffee brewed on the fire.

-Be aware that the distance we can cover by fatbike is limited.
+Please be aware that the distance we can cover by fatbike is limited.
 Consequently, we are reliant on clear weather in the area to see the Northern Lights.

 (If it’s overcast in Alta, the chances of experiencing the Northern Lights are higher on our evening tour, Hunting the Northern Lights, where we cover a wider area by minibus.)

-(After 20 March, it becomes too light to experience Northern Lights on this tour.
+(After 20 March, it becomes too light to experience Northern Lights on this tour.)

 The tour price includes fatbike/MTB, helmet, transfer, head torch, down jacket, warm shoes covers, snacks and guide.